On the Arithmetic of Power Monoids and Sumsets in Cyclic Groups: Introduction

 In \S{ }\ref{sec:minimal-factorizations}, we address a well-known limitation of Factorization Theory as developed in the classical setting: Finer arithmetic properties (e.g., boundedness of factorization lengths) are completely precluded by the existence of non-trivial idempotent elements.
 In the setting of power monoids this issue is nearly unavoidable (Example \ref{unbounded-fzn}).
-We are thus motivated to introduce a tighter notion of factorization (Definitions \ref{def:preorder} and \ref{min-fac}), which, on the one hand, circumvents the problem, and on the other, is no different from the usual notion of factorization in the commutative, cancellative setting (Proposition \ref{prop:min-basics}\ref{it:prop:min-basics(iv)}).
+We are thus motivated to introduce \emph{minimal factorizations} (Definitions \ref{def:preorder} and \ref{def:min-fac}), that is, a refinement of the classical notion of factorization which, on the one hand, circumvents the problem and, on the other hand, is no different from the usual notion in the commutative, cancellative setting (Proposition \ref{prop:min-basics}\ref{it:prop:min-basics(iv)}).

 In particular, we first investigate how minimal factorizations behave with respect to equimorphisms (Propositions \ref{prop:min-equi} and \ref{prop:comm-pm} and Example \ref{exa:strict-inclusion}).
-Then we obtain necessary and sufficient conditions for $\mathcal P_{\fin,1}(H)$ to be BmF (meaning that each non-unit has minimal factorizations of bounded length), HmF (i.e., a BmF-monoid where all the minimal factorizations of a given element have the same length), or minimally factorial (i.e., a BmF-monoid where each non-unit element has an essentially unique minimal factorization); and for $\mathcal{P}_{\text{fin},\times}(H)$ to be BmF (Theorems \ref{BmF-char} and \ref{prop:HF-exp-3} and Corollary \ref{cor:when-reduced-pm-is-minimally-factorial}).

-Finally in \S{ }\ref{sec:cyclic-case}, we focus on $\PPc_\fun(H)$ for the special case when $H$ is a finite cyclic group or is isomorphic to $(\mathbf{N},+)$.
-This will allow us to show (Theorem \ref{th:interval-lengths}) that, for general $H$, certain intervals can be always realized as ``sets of minimal lengths'' in $\mathcal P_{\fin,1}(H)$.
+Then we obtain necessary and sufficient conditions for $\mathcal P_{\fin,1}(H)$ to be BmF (meaning that the monoid is atomic and the minimal factorizations of a fixed element are all bounded in length), HmF (i.e., a BmF-monoid where all the minimal factorizations of a given element have the same length), or minimally factorial (i.e., a BmF-monoid where each non-unit element has an essentially unique minimal factorization); and for $\mathcal{P}_{\text{fin},\times}(H)$ to be BmF (Theorems \ref{BmF-char} and \ref{prop:HF-exp-3} and Corollary \ref{cor:when-reduced-pm-is-minimally-factorial}).
+Finally in \S{ }\ref{sec:cyclic-case}, we focus on $\PPc_\fun(H)$ for the special case when $H$ is a finite cyclic group or is isomorphic to the additive monoid of non-negative integers.
+This allows us to show (Theorem \ref{th:interval-lengths}) that, for general $H$, certain intervals can be always realized as ``sets of minimal lengths'' in $\mathcal P_{\fin,1}(H)$.